 Working under the petrol station canopy

-Workspaces that foster a sense of identity, with a focus on functionality and ‘New Work’ approaches
+Identity-defining workspaces with a focus on functionality and modern work approaches

 In the former Hoepfner Brewery in Karlsruhe, known as the “Burg”, a new working environment has been created for a leading provider of connected car services and mobile payment at the petrol pump. rmg • studio was responsible for the complete design and coordination of the transformation project in the building, which was constructed between 1896 and 1899 in the Neo-Gothic style, with the refurbishment carried out whilst the business remained open.
 The design addresses the central theme of “Working under the petrol station roof” across all areas, without compromising on functionality or new-work approaches.